 A good change management process is essential to ensure proper execution and traceability of firewall changes, as well as sustainability over time to ensure continuous compliance vs. point-in-time compliance.
-Poor documentation of changes, including why the change is needed, who authorized the change, etc. and poor validation of the impact on the network are two of the most common issues when it comes to change control. a.
+Poor documentation of changes, including why the change is needed, who authorized the change, etc. and poor validation of the impact on the network are two of the most common issues when it comes to change control.
 Review the procedures for rule-base maintenance.
-Just a few key questions to review include:

 The second technical step in an audit is usually a review of the firewall rule base (also called a policy).
 The methodology for this step varies widely among auditors because it has traditionally been difficult to do and heavily technology-dependent.